CS201-Platal-Game/Platal-Game/Reports/Week_1.md

 # Carolina Nina Matos
 # Remy Seassau
 # Nazila Sharifi Amina
-I struggled with using installing SDL2 library and Cmake on windows, trying to figure out the installation process with online tutorials and my classmate's help.
-The solution was to install WSL and some other dependencies.
-It finally resulted in a successful build.
-Next week, I'll learn and try to implement SDL2 methods to get started on the game map and its display.
 # Thomas Tressel
 # Tuna Yapakci
 # Antoine Babu